The Story Behind Rishi Sunak’s Red Bracelet

 Updated on

-From grey jogging bottoms to luxe jumpers, Rishi Sunak’s fashion sense has caused a stir ever since he was made Chancellor in 2020.
-These days, we’re accustomed to seeing the Conservative party leader don his trademark suit and blue tie combo.
+From grey jogging bottoms to luxe jumpers and Adidas sambas, Rishi Sunak’s fashion sense has caused a stir ever since he was made Chancellor in 2020.
+These days, we’re accustomed to seeing the prime minister don his trademark suit and blue tie combo.
 But the eagle-eyed have spotted that Sunak is often pictured wearing a red bracelet around his wrist.

-As Sunak addressed crowds at the Tory party conference in Manchester this week, interest grew around the bracelet, with many wanting to know his reasons for wearing it.
+Even on the first official day of his election campaign trail, he was seen wearing his red bracelet, with many wanting to know his reasons for wearing it.
 ‘Rishi Sunak bracelet’ is a breakout search term under his name on Google.

-People first started to notice Sunak's bracelet last year, after he was pictured wearing it during a meeting with King Charles III, as well as at his first Cabinet meeting.
+People first started to notice Sunak's bracelet in 2022, after he was pictured wearing it during a meeting with King Charles III, as well as at his first Cabinet meeting.
 While he hasn’t given any comment on the bracelet himself, it is believed to be a traditional Hindu bracelet that can be worn all year round.
-It holds special importance during Diwali, which this year is celebrated on 12 November 2023.
+It holds special importance during Diwali, which this year is celebrated on 1 November 2024.

-Journalist Aina Khan also speculated about the meaning of Sunak’s bracelet in a Twitter post last year, writing: ‘When I spoke with @SayeedaWarsi yesterday, she said unlike other British Indian politicians, Sunak was proud of his heritage & faith.
+Journalist Aina Khan also speculated about the meaning of Sunak’s bracelet in a Twitter post, writing: ‘When I spoke with @SayeedaWarsi yesterday, she said unlike other British Indian politicians, Sunak was proud of his heritage & faith.
 Did anyone spot the string bracelet on @RishiSunak''s arm as he waved outside No. 10?
 It is a bracelet traditionally worn by Hindus for protection.'

 A kautuka is typically compromised of woven thread, cord or ribbon and, as Khan points out, is traditionally believed to have protective properties for the wearer.
 Usually, it is tied on by a priest or oldest family member as part of a Hindu rite-of-passage or yajna ritual.
 It is worn on the right wrist for men and the left wrist for women.
 The bracelets are typically red, which can indicate both sensuality and purity in the Hindu faith.